-ABOUT US: The Climate Portal provides wide-ranging information on climate change from reliable sources - written and Internet.
-There are 400 content items: topics (click upper left) and articles (click below).
-Listed "authors" generally only summarize/link content from sources.
+ABOUT US: The Climate Portal provides wide-ranging information on climate change from reliable sources - written, Internet.
+There are around 400 items.
+Topics (click upper left), Articles (click below).
+Listed "authors" generally summarize/link content from sources.
 "Climate Portal Statements" are editorial.
 Dr. Jan Dash is the volunteer Managing Editor (climate bio HERE).
 The Climate Portal doesn't receive outside funding.
 The Climate Portal started in 2009 as the "UU-UNO Climate Portal" as part of the UU-UNO Climate Initiative.

 Climate Portal Statement on Trump's Climate Executive Order

 Trump's climate executive order issued 3/28/17 is dangerous.
-This order, if carried out, will threaten the health and well-being not only of the poor, but of all of us.
-Carrying out this order will make life more dangerous for our grandchildren.
+This order if carried out will threaten the health and well-being not only of the poor, but of all of us.
+This order threatens to make life more dangerous for our grandchildren.
 This order opposes a viable economic future with renewables and looks backwards to yesterday's economy of fossil fuels.
 This order violates U.S. climate commitments to the Paris Climate Agreement and will encourage other recalcitrant countries to oppose their commitments.
 This order could produce dangerous economic and financial instabilities, and is bad for jobs and business.
 This order ignores real climate science and relies on mavericks and charlatans who push contrarian/denier pseudo science.
 This order aims at...
 More »